MarcoOquendoC/Morse/README.md

 # 📖 Morse Decoder <a name="morse-decoder"></a>

 > Morse Decoder is a Ruby app that will decode a morse code string given by the user.
 (Pair Programming)
+> used a module inside a class.
+For we created a class MyList and a module MyEnumerable.our module MyEnumerable will implement a subset of the functionality of Enumerable.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>